tattali/FullCalendarBundle/doc/doctrine-crud.md

 );
 ```

-Full listener for `Booking` entity
+Full listener with `Booking` entity.
+Modify it to fit your needs.
 ```php
 <?php